sergeiudris/linux-memory-monitor/readme.txt

 https://www.kernel.org/doc/Documentation/vm/pagemap.txt

 Build: will take from existing programs.
-Logic: don't change program's logic, only build - like Starcraft: Remastered
+Logic: don't change program's logic, only build - like Starcraft: Remastered, bugs part of the game